HimasaiGandham/ProgressGrid/README.md

-# 🚀 Progress Grid – Project Introduction
+# 🚀 ProgressGrid – Project Introduction

 **Progress Grid** is a web-based **project and task management system** designed to help teams plan, organize, assign, and monitor their work from a single centralized platform.